joshjyu/rock-paper-scissors/README.md

-# Rock, Paper, Scissors - a Javascript Project
+# Rock, Paper, Scissors - a JavaScript Project

 ## About